 What Does the Gross Profit Percentage Tell a Small Business Owner?

 As a business owner, the more you know about your small business’s financial health the better position you will be in to grow and improve your business.
 One of the key metrics that can help you understand where your business stands financially and where you might need to make adjustments is by measuring gross profit margins.

 Once you’ve worked out your gross profit margin, you’ll be able to see whether you are making enough profit for your business to be sustainable and whether you have the ability to grow over time.
-If your gross profit margins are too low, you will need to adjust your budget or operating costs.
+If your GP margins are too low, you will need to adjust your budget or operating costs.
 Maybe the materials you are using are too expensive and you should do some research to find something more cost-effective?
-If your gross profit margin is too low, you might also need to consider charging more for your product or service.
+If your margin is too low, you might also need to consider charging more for your product or service.